Queens Nursing Home Abuse Lawyers

 Contact an Experienced Nursing Home Abuse Attorney in Queens, New York

 At Dalli & Marino, defending the elderly isn’t our job—it’s our mission.
-If you feel your loved one has been harmed or neglected in Queens, Brooklyn, Bronx, Staten Island, or Manhattan, contact us today.
+If you feel your loved one has been harmed in Queens, Brooklyn, Bronx, Staten Island, or Manhattan, contact us today.
 We will sit down and review the evidence and merits of your case to help you determine if abuse is, in fact, occurring.
 We will arm you with knowledge about your rights.
 If we suspect your loved one has been the victim of nursing home neglect or abuse, we will prosecute the case to the full extent of the law.